 Some people ask how to start the journey of becoming minimalist.
 Others ask, what and how to do when you are already on this path, to feel even better.
 There are no universal guidance or tools.
-To each of us different words speaks, different ideas moves us.
+To each of us different words speak, different ideas move us.

 Here’s what I worked out for my minimalism and my state of affairs to feel fresh, to clearly define it and see in what state it is.
 Maybe my tool – a tool of a woman being minimalist for years – will suit you too.